-Natural Remedies Overview
+Natural Remedies for COPD

 Natural remedies may help relieve COPD symptoms and can improve quality of life.
-But complementary therapies usually have not been proven by the types of large-scale scientific studies that are required for prescribed medications and therapies and should not be used in place of standard treatment.1
+But complementary therapies usually have not been proven effective by the types of large-scale scientific studies that are required for prescribed drugs and therapies.
+This means they should not be used in place of standard treatment.1

 What are nutritional supplements?

-A person’s body needs a range of vitamins, minerals and other nutrients in order to function well.
-Many people can get all of the nutrients they need through the food they eat.
-However, some people with COPD have low levels of certain nutrients, due to their disease or for other reasons.3
+The body needs a range of vitamins, minerals, and other nutrients to function well.
+Some people can get all the nutrients they need through a healthy, balanced diet.
+However, some people with COPD have low levels of certain nutrients.
+This may be due to their disease or for other reasons.3

 What are herbal treatments?

-Herbal treatments are another kind of complementary medicine that can be helpful for some COPD patients.
-They are made from plants that are thought to benefit a person’s health.
-Some types of herbal treatments used by COPD patients include:
+Herbal treatments are another type of complementary medicine that may be helpful for some people with COPD.
+Herbal treatments are made from plants that may benefit a person’s health.
+They sometimes have historical use as medicine in different cultures.2

 What are antioxidants?